cogxen/ev-market-size-analysis/README.md

 ## Acknowledgements

-These datasets are from **[Statso](https://statso.io/)**, a data-driven business consulting services.
+This dataset and analysis is from **[Statso](https://statso.io/)**, a data-driven business consulting services.
 They are specialized in providing data-driven insights to help businesses grow, they leverage data to provide insights that help businesses make better decisions and build a successful data-driven business models.